yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # Stomping Other Data In Memory

 Similarly, we can also zero out other pieces of data in memory.
-For example, the `amsipatch` BOF that we had incorporated earlier leaves some artifacts in memory :
+For example, the `amsipatch` BOF that we had incorporated earlier leaves some artifacts in memory:

 ![](/assets/imgs/havoc-c2/Pasted image 20240303180053.png)